 A chest X-ray is quick, non-invasive, and painless.
-It uses electromagnetic waves to create pictures of the lungs, heart, diaphragm, and ribcage.
+It uses electromagnetic radiation to create pictures of the lungs, heart, diaphragm, and ribcage.
 It’s only one of several tests used in the diagnosis of COPD.

 You don’t need to do much to prepare for your X-ray.
 You’ll wear a hospital gown instead of regular clothes.
 A lead apron may be provided to protect your reproductive organs from the radiation used to take the X-ray.

 If your doctor is concerned that you have fluid around your lungs, called a pleural effusion, they may want to see additional images of your lungs while lying on your side.

-A chest X-ray can provide valuable information about your heart and blood vessels such as heart size, blood vessel size, signs of fluid around the heart, and calcifications or hardening of valves and blood vessels.
+A chest X-ray can provide valuable information about your heart and blood vessels, like heart size, blood vessel size, signs of fluid around the heart, and calcifications or hardening of valves and blood vessels.

 A chest X-ray is one method of providing your doctor with images of your heart and lungs.
 A computed tomography (CT) scan of the chest is another tool that is commonly ordered in people with breathing problems.

 A CT scan gives a more detailed view than a regular X-ray.
 It can be used to check for blood clots in the lungs, which a chest X-ray can’t do.
 A CT scan can also pick up much smaller detail, identifying problems, like cancer, much earlier.

 It’s not uncommon for your doctor to recommend both a chest X-ray and a CT scan depending on your symptoms.
 A chest X-ray is often done first because it is fast and accessible and provides useful information in order to make decisions quickly about your care.

 A number grade is assigned based on your lung function, the higher the number the worse your lung function.
-Lung function is based on your forced expiratory volume in one second (FEV1); it measures how much air you can exhale from your lungs in one second.
+Lung function is based on your forced expiratory volume in one second (FEV1), a measure of how much air you can exhale from your lungs in one second.

-A letter grade is assigned based on how your symptoms affect your daily life and how many flare-ups of COPD you have had in the last year.
-Group A individuals have the least symptoms and the fewest flare-ups.
-Group D individuals have the most symptoms and flares.
+A letter grade is given based on how your symptoms affect your daily life and how many flare-ups of COPD you have had in the last year.
+Group A has the least symptoms and the fewest flare-ups.
+Group D has the most symptoms and flares.

 An easy way to think about the stages are as follows.
 There are also variations within the grading system: